 Early Childhood Courts

-Using the National ZERO TO THREE organization’s Safe Babies Court Teams approach and the Miami Child Well-Being model, Florida’s Early Childhood Court (ECC) emerged a little more than 3 years ago.
+Using the National ZERO TO THREE organization’s Safe Babies Court Teams approach and the Miami Child Well-Being model, Florida’s Early Childhood Court (ECC) emerged in 2014 and is the primary initiative within the Dependency Court Improvement Program (DCIP).
 ECC addresses child welfare cases involving children under the age of three.
 It is a problem-solving court where legal, societal, and individual problems intersect.